Franchise Financing Options

 Your franchisor is a good first stop.
 Ask them for recommendations.
 They may have agreements with lenders to not only approve a loan, but to shorten the process and help you open sooner.
 Some franchisors will provide debt financing themselves.
 Check for this in the Franchise Disclosure Document or ask directly.
 As credit tightened, many franchisors began to offer incentives to help franchisees get started.
 These included discounted or deferred franchise fees; refunded franchise fees if financing could not be procured; and even refunds and equipment buy-backs after 6 or 12 months.
 Ask your franchisor what they can do for you.
 Reducing your up-front costs will leave you more money to keep your business going and growing.
 Many franchisors also offer discounts to veterans, minorities, and women (see below).

 Cash is king, or maybe queen: As Billie Holiday wrote in 1939, "God bless the child that's got his own."
-Of course if you can afford the startup costs yourself, you don't need a loan - although it can make good business sense, depending on your circumstances.
+Or her own.
+Of course if you can afford the startup costs yourself, you don't need a loan, although it can make good business sense, depending on your circumstances.
 For years, franchisees used their home equity and 401(k) retirement funds to start their new business.
 That option proved less viable after the subprime crisis.
 Many also turned to family and friends who believed in them, but many of their finances suffered too, reducing the likelihood of finding help there.

 For those whose homes have retained their value and who own or have a significant percentage of equity in their home, this time-tested source of business start-up funding is still a good alternative.
-You may have to go through more paperwork than you would have a few years ago, but you still can use your home as collateral - that is, if you're willing.
+You may have to go through more paperwork than you would have a few years ago, but you still can use your home as collateral -- that is, if you're willing to take that risk.

 If you have a 401(k) or other retirement fund, you can create a C corporation that can be used to buy stock in your new franchise business, thus funding it.
-Be aware that the IRS rules on this are under scrutiny, but companies specializing in this area have been around for years and have helped many franchisees get started.
+Be aware that the IRS rules for these Rollover for Business Startups (ROBS) plans are under scrutiny, but companies specializing in this area (Benetrends and Guidant) have been around for years and have helped many franchisees get started.
+Just be sure to follow the rules carefully.

 Many new franchisees have the energy, drive, and skills to succeed, but lack the money to get started.
 If you're one of these, consider pairing up with a money partner, angel investor, or even a venture capitalist interested in the brand or industry you've chosen.
 Your franchisor can be a big help here.
 Many good franchisors who turn down well-capitalized applicants with no operating or industry experience are willing to pair them up with an operator they've approved who lacks the startup capital.

-Large banks, the traditional bulwark of small business loans, pulled back after the subprime debacle, making loans only to those who didn't need them - no help for the many more who did.
-And traditional franchise industry lenders such as GE Capital and CIT pulled the plug on lending as well.
-In their stead, a series of alternative lenders entered the market in 2008 and 2009.
-Many will continue to fuel franchise expansion in years ahead.
-These include local and regional banks, credit unions, and … (see below).
+Large banks, the traditional bulwark of small business loans, pulled back after the subprime debacle, making loans only to those who didn't need them.
+And traditional franchise industry lenders such as GE Capital and CIT pulled the plug on lending or got out of the franchise lending market.
+In their stead, a series of alternative lenders entered have the market (see below).

 The SBA will guarantee a significant portion of a loan, typically up to 80 percent.
 Note that the SBA does not make the loan, but guarantees a large percentage of it.
 In theory, this reduces the risk for bank lenders, making them more willing to lend to new businesses.
 And it worked well for years until the subprime loans hit the fan.
 In early 2009, Congress passed the American Recovery and Reinvestment Act, which allowed the SBA to raise its loan guarantee to as much as 90 percent and temporarily eliminate fees on others.
 For the most current information, visit the SBA's website (www.sba.gov).